FehrIsFair/4790Project/README.md

 This is to demonstrate my skill in created a backend that can serve a front end and data from the backend to the front end.

+## Explanations

+To create a List you need only sign up with a new user, then log out.
+It will save the list.

+If you want to save stuff to the lists then just go to either see anime or see manga and click add.
+Then log out and log back in.
+The list should be saved.

+To delete just hit delete favorite list on log out.
+It will delete the list that is associeted with that user.

 ## Commands

 All commands can be executed with yarn/npm but better to stick with one when deploying.